flintlib/flint/doc/source/fexpr.rst

     Ensures that *expr* has room for *size* words.

-.. function:: slong fexpr_size(const fexpr_t expr)

-    Returns the number of words in the internal representation of *expr*.

 .. function:: void fexpr_set(fexpr_t res, const fexpr_t expr)

     Sets *res* to the a copy of *expr*.